-The Organization has recognized \$40,992 and \$26,968 in employee retention credits to be applied against payroll taxes for the years ended December 31, 2021 and 2020, in accordance with the Employee Retention Credits section of the CARES Act.
+The Organization has recognized \$40,992 in employee retention credits to be applied against payroll taxes for the years ended December 31, 2021, in accordance with the Employee Retention Credits section of the CARES Act.
 Accordingly, payroll taxes are presented net of these credits.
-The Organization has a receivable of \$67,960 and \$26,968 as of December 31, 2021 and 2020, respectively.
+The Organization had a receivable of \$67,960 as of December 31, 2021, which was collected during 2022.